 - When a spring stretched between a fixed end and an harmonic oscillator sets up standing waves as shown in the picture at the bottom of this page.

 Problems involving resonating springs usual focus on string that are fixed on one end and free on the other, or strings that are fixed on both ends.
 The open ends act as free-end reflectors (producing antinodes, A) and the closed ends act as fixed-end reflectors (producing nodes, N).
 Free-end reflectors reflect the waveforms in-phase; that is, a crest is reflected as a crest or a trough as a trough, while fixed-end reflectors reflect the waveforms 180º out-of-phase; that is, a crest is reflected as a trough.
-A worksheet on free and fixed-end reflectors is provided here.
+A

 Free-end Reflectors